atmtools/konrad/_sources/lapserate.md

 plots.styles.use('typhon')
 ```

-After each timestep `konrad` will adjust the atmospheric temperature profile to follow a specified temperature lapse rate.
+After each timestep `konrad` will adjust the atmospheric temperature profile to
+follow a specified temperature lapse rate.
+This lapse rate will prescribe the
+vertical temperature structure up to the convective top.
+The latter is
+diagnosed interactively as the level at which no radiative cooling is left to
+fuel convection.
+From there on, the atmosphere follows a pure radiative
+equilibrium.

 Here, we will have a look at some of the different options in `konrad.lapserate`.

 +++